tgwizard/pythonrv/README.md

 Note: Disabling argument copying for one specification actually disables argument copying for all monitored functions for that specification.
-Other specification that monitor the same functions won't get argument copying either.
-This is "a feature" bug.
+Other specifications that monitor the same functions won't get argument copying either.
+This is "a feature".

 ## License